why the sinking of the Moskva is a blow to morale and to the Russian naval force

 The Moskva missile cruiser was previously used by Moscow in the Syrian conflict, where it provided naval protection for Russian forces in the country.

-It is the second major ship that Russia has lost since the start of the invasion of Ukraine.
+It is the second major ship that Russia has lost since the start of the Ukraine invasion.

 Admiral Alan West, former chief of the United Kingdom’s Naval General Staff, says that in addition to being a military coup, the loss of the ship is “very shameful”.